 - Tokens for some services expire after a set time period and need to be re-authorized.
-For example, LinkedIn social connections expire every 60 days.
-We recommend you set a reminder for yourself to re-authorize your LinkedIn account every 60 days to prevent data disruptions.
+Go here for an example of token expiry details for LinkedIn.
+To prevent data disruptions, we recommend you set a reminder for yourself to re-authorize your LinkedIn account before expiry.

-3. Why am I seeing a "Can't connect across domains" error message?
+3. Why am I seeing a "Browser pop-ups currently blocked" message?

 4. Where can I view and manage my OAuth tokens?

 To view your list of connections and manage your OAuth tokens (share, re-authorize, and delete), click your Account Name at the bottom of the left navigation sidebar and select Account > Connected Accounts.
 If you don’t see this option, click the button in the left navigation sidebar and select Connections.